 In what follows we will review the ethnographic work done in this community previously, describe our methods for following up on these findings with daylong recordings, present the current findings, and discuss the differences that arose.
-This study was completed as part of a larger comparative project focusing on children’s speech environments and linguistic development at two sites: the Tseltal Mayan community mentioned above and this Rossel Island community.
-Therefore all methods for annotation and analysis in this study parallel those reported elsewhere for Tseltal Mayan children’s speech environments (Casillas et al., 2019).
+All methods for annotation and analysis in this study closely follow those reported elsewhere for Tseltal Mayan children’s speech environments (Casillas et al., 2019).

 Method